cyschneck/centerline-width/README.md

 Example Error: `WARNING: Partially invalid smoothed centerline due to sparse centerline data (6 points lie outside the polygon), fix recommendation: rerun riverCenterline to create river object with interpolate_n_centerpoints set to 62+`

-By default, `interpolate_n_centerpoints` is set to None and not additional points will be added between the existing points along the centerline.
+By default, `interpolate_n_centerpoints` is set to None and no additional points will be added between the existing points along the centerline.
 By adding additional points between the existing centerline, the smoothed centerline can be fixed to stay within the polygon.
 This fix is set by creating a river object, `centerline_width.riverCenterline`, with `interpolate_n_centerpoints=65` (with the recommended 62+) to fix for centerline coordinates that lie outside the polygon

 `interpolate_n_centerpoints = None` does not interpolate data points, so the size will be set to the number of fixed points when creating the evenly spaced coordinates (equal to the size of the data frame)